tinymce/tinymce-docs/enterprise/tiny-comments.md

 ## Collaborate on your projects within your content

-Comments offers the following primary functionality:
+Comments offer the following primary functionality:

 * A **user interface** to collaborate on content by creating and replying to comments.
 * A way to control the delete operation on a comment/comment thread if you want to remove it from your content.